Utopia-Sci-Lab/Male-Elephant-Character-Durability/README.md

 **All code and data will be uploaded here by June 7th, 2024**

-This R code was used to run all statistical analyses reported in the manuscript, "To be unique or blend in: dynamics of male African elephant character durability across time and social contexts".
+This R code was used to run all statistical analyses reported in the manuscript, "Dynamics of male African elephant character durability across time, age, and social context."
 This manuscript was submitted to BioRxiv on May 24th, 2024.
 The manuscript will be submitted to MDPI _Animals_ special issue: "Conservation Behavior Approaches to Elephant Management and Welfare" on June 7th, 2024.

 Summary of R code files in this repository:
+1. Social network analysis
+2. Dominance hierarchy
-1. Repeatability models
+3. Repeatability models
-2. Linear mixed-effect models
+4. Linear mixed-effect models
-3. Cluster analysis
+5. Cluster analysis

 Unless noted otherwise, all code was written by Jodie L. Berezin and Patrick T. Freeman.